Investigation, Preservation, and Management of Archaeological Sites

 5. Training Curriculum

-- Current Issues and Global Perspective on Preservation of Archaeological Sites
+- Current Issues and Global Perspective on Cultural Heritage Protection

-- Management of Archaeological Sites (Global perspective, The case of Japan)
+- Management and Utilisation of Archaeological Sites (Global perspective, The case of Japan)

 - Global trends in the preservation of archaeological sites